-A powerful laptop that can handle Photoshop is is a must for editing high resolution raw files and getting stuck in with advanced effects.
-The best laptops for photo editing can rival traditional desktop hardware in the speed stakes, and unlike laptops of old, many boast pixel-perfect displays with stunning color, as well as wide contrast to keep highlight and shadow detail consistently visible.
+At the end of the day, the best laptops for photographers can rival traditional desktop hardware when it comes to raw horsepower.
+Additionally, unlike laptops of old, many boast pixel-perfect displays with stunning color, as well as wide contrast to keep highlight and shadow detail consistently visible.

 The best Macbook Pro ever, reborn for 2018